Working for Your Peace of Mind

 It is wise to ensure loved ones are aware of your views on this sensitive topic.

-In the absence of a power of attorney, the government will appoint a representative to administer your finances and make health and medical decisions for you.
+In the absence of both a power of attorney for property and personal care, the government will appoint a representative called an attorney to administer your finances and make health and medical decisions for you.

-Your spouse, children or grandchildren do not have the automatic right to make decisions for your medical care, nor do they have the automatic right to access either medical or financial information.
+Your spouse, children, or grandchildren do not have the automatic right to make decisions for your financial or medical care, nor do they have the automatic right to access either medical or financial information.

 Yes, you can.
 The Family Law Act allows parents to put a special paragraph in their wills to ensure a child’s inheritance does not get divided.